Coronavirus – health and wellbeing

 Mental health and wellbeing

 The return to school or college in September was positive for the mental well being for many children but created worry for others.
 We wrote a guide about returning to school.
-Athough the return to school has past it includes useful information about resources to help your child adjust change in this continued period of uncertainty.
+Now many children are not in school again, see this guide for useful information about resources to help your child adjust to change in this continued period of uncertainty.

 Here are a few other key resources.
 Note that some of these were written early in the pandemic and may have out of date sections, for example about all having to stay indoors: